railsbridge-boston/cookbook/README.md

 ## 1 week before

-### Installfest Coordinator

-Make sure the docs are updated and any changes to Installfest VMs are live on the website.

-Run the [spoon-building
-script](https://github.com/railsbridge-boston/spoon-builder) to update the download files.

 ### MC

 Prepare a slide deck with:

 * Sponsor logos
-* Link to Friday/Saturday Google docs
+* Link to Saturday Google docs
-* Schedule for Friday/Saturday
+* Schedule for Saturday

 We have sample slide decks in [the MC directory](/mc).
 We have a more detailed outline for MCing [here](/mc/mc-tips.md).